michael-gif/DookieScript/README.md

 ```

 ## Usage
-Write your doodoo file, saving it with `.dds` as the extension.
+Write your doodoo file, saving it with `.dks` as the extension.
 Example:

-`numbergame.dds`
+`numbergame.dks`
 ```
 // computer picks random number from 1 to 10, player picks random number from 1 to 10, whoever picked highest wins.